telerik/blazor-docs/_contentTemplates/common/general-info.md

 | tb-wizard                  | [Wizard]({%slug wizard-overview%})       |
 #end

-#change-theme-runtime

-The application can remove a loaded stylesheet from the page and register another one.
-See [how to change the theme or swatch at runtime]({%slug change-theme-runtime%}) with step-by-step instructions and an example.

-#end

 #status-telerik-com
 ## Telerik NuGet Feed Status

 Visit [status.telerik.com](https://status.telerik.com) to check the status of the Telerik NuGet server.
 The top section shows manually logged incidents with possible updates or workaround suggestions.
 The [**System Metrics** section](https://status.telerik.com/#system-metrics) provides real-time automated diagnostics.
 #end

 #ci-cd-support
 > All deployment articles in this documentation provide general guidance and fundamentals.
 Telerik does not provide technical support for setting up CI/CD environments or application publishing infrastructure.